Analysis | Why Trump Attacks California’s Anti-Pollution Powers

 7. What does the auto industry think?

 It had agreed to the Obama proposal, which started to take effect in 2011.
-But a key concession by Obama was to backload many of the increases.
+But a key concession by Obama and California was to backload many of the increases, especially for big SUVs, pickups and electric cars.
 That means the manufacturers had to make only gradual improvements for the first decade but face steeply increasing requirements from 2021 to 2025.
 After Trump’s victory, they began to attack Obama’s plan as too costly and to ask for relief.

 8. Does that mean they’re backing Trump?